 Staff has worked with local, state, and federal staff and policy makers in the planning and funding development work for highway and bridge work projects.
 Staff has also written the grant applications used in the procurement of funds for Regional Transit Authority.
-Under direction of the RPA8 Policy Board and Technical Advisory Committee, staff annually prepares a priority list of short range (4 year) financially attainable multi-modal improvements which will be undertaken in RPA8 area using state, federal, local, and possibly private sector funds.
+Under the direction of the RPA8 Policy Board and Technical Advisory Committee, staff annually prepare a priority list of short-range (4-year) financially attainable multi-modal improvements that will be undertaken in the RPA8 area using state, federal, local, and possibly private sector funds.

-- To provide technical support, grant administration, and planning assistance to the Clinton MTA, Region 8 RTA, and River Bend Transit. - To prepare a FFY 2025-2028 multi modal Transportation Improvement Program (TIP) for RPA8 area consistent with federal and state guidelines and regulations.
-With prioritized transportation projects funded with federal, state, and local funds. - Prepare FY 2025 Transportation Planning Work Program (TPWP) based on the specifications of Iowa DOT, FTA, the RPA8 Technical Advisory Committee, the RPA8 Policy Board, and the FHWA based on the funding available (will be completed by June of 2024). - To assist the Iowa Department of Transportation with administration for projects under development.
+- To provide technical support, grant administration, and planning assistance to the Clinton MTA, Region 8 RTA, and River Bend Transit. - To prepare a FFY 2027-2030 multi-modal Transportation Improvement Program (TIP) for the RPA8 area consistent with federal and state guidelines and regulations.
+With prioritized transportation projects funded with federal, state, and local funds. - Prepare FY 2027 Transportation Planning Work Program (TPWP) based on the specifications of Iowa DOT, FTA, the RPA8 Technical Advisory Committee, the RPA8 Policy Board, and the FHWA, based on the funding available (will be completed by June of 2026). - To assist the Iowa Department of Transportation with the administration of projects under development.